 “Never give in — never, never, never, never, in nothing great or small, large or petty, never give in except to convictions of honour and good sense.”

-The first step in recovery from chronic or episodic depression is: Become humble; accept that YOUR understanding and opinions of and about your situation and circumstances AREN’T definitive or even accurate – bluntly, the underlying root of depression is a pathological egotism.
+in recovery from chronic or episodic depression is: Become humble; accept that YOUR understanding and opinions of and about your situation and circumstances AREN’T definitive or even accurate – bluntly, the underlying root of depression is a pathological

 So, I couldn’t begin to get better until I could at least consider alternative viewpoints as perhaps more accurate than mine, and you probably can’t either.